 OBSSR announces the following recipients:

-- Debra Haire-Joshu: Mentored Education for Dissemination and Implementation Science (MEDIS) Program
+- Debra Haire-Joshu: Institute for Implementation Science Scholars (IS2)

 - Vivek Shetty: Training Institutes for mobile health (mHealth) methodologies